VladimirPlichkoIntel/.github/profile/README.md

 # Welcome to the Open Edge Platform GitHub Organization!

-Open Edge Platform is an Intel-optimized open software platform for developing and testing scalable edge solutions.
+Open Edge Platform is an Intel®-optimized open software platform for developing and testing scalable edge solutions.

 It offers a modular, composable software stack that brings together the open source ecosystem to help you design and build performant edge solutions that operate with cloud-like capabilities.